“Evidently the only way to find the path is to set fire to my own life.” — Tagore

 CHAPTER 12 – BIVOUAC

-Theo considers giving up on his dream, dealing a final deathblow to the boy in the tree.
+I consider giving up on my dream, dealing a final deathblow to the boy in the tree.

 The image of a moss-covered mausoleum rises out of the muddled swamp clogging my mind.
 Resting on a metal bier inside the candle-lit vault is an open coffin cradling the young version of myself in its cushioned interior.
 His eyes are closed, his fair hair combed, his skin translucent.
 He wears a black, two-piece suit, white shirt, red clip-on bow tie, and lustrous patent-leather shoes.
 Crossed over his chest, his arms hold an empty notebook and a fountain pen.